mrgaganchohan/userTickets/README.md

    Python 3.9.6
    ```

-   json-files folder already has users and tickets folder, which in turn  has ['users.json', 'users 2.json'], 'users.json'] and ['tickets.json'].
+   json-files folder already has users and tickets folder, which in turn  has ['users.json', 'users 2.json'], 'users.json'] and ['tickets.json'].So, nothing needs to be done from user's end
    Execution command in root folder of project as :
    ```
    python main.py